jahunter767/Single-GPU-Passthrough/README.md

 5. Add checks to see if requested hardware is in use by another VM
 6. Fix issue with shutting down the desktop environment when using KDE on Wayland (seems like kwayland needs to be killed)
+7. Warn users about having virtualized graphics configured when passing through last remaining GPU with an output to a VM

 ## Credits